M36 tank destroyer: Doctrine

 U.S. combined arms doctrine on the eve of World War II held that tanks should be designed to fulfill the role of forcing a breakthrough into enemy rear areas.
 Separate GHQ tank battalions would support infantry in destroying fixed enemy defenses, and armored divisions would then exploit the breakthrough to rush into the enemy's vulnerable rear areas.
 U.S. tanks were expected to fight any hostile tanks they encountered in their attack, but the mission of defeating massed enemy armored counterattacks was assigned to a new branch, the Tank Destroyer Force.
 Tank destroyer units were meant to counter German blitzkrieg tactics.
 They were to be held as a reserve at the corps or army level, and were to move quickly to the site of any massed enemy tank breakthrough, maneuvering aggressively and using ambush tactics (charging or chasing enemy tanks was explicitly prohibited) to destroy enemy tanks.
 This led to a requirement for fast, well-armed vehicles.
 Though equipped with turrets (unlike most self-propelled anti-tank guns of the day), the typical American design was more heavily gunned, but more lightly armored, and thus more maneuverable, than a contemporary tank.
 The idea was to use speed and agility to bring a powerful self-propelled anti-tank gun into action against enemy tanks.

 Design

-With the advent of heavy German tanks such as the Panther and Tiger, the standard U.S. tank destroyer, the M10 tank destroyer, was rapidly becoming obsolete, because its main armament, the 3-inch gun M7, had difficulty defeating the thick frontal armour of these new tanks past several hundred yards.
-In late summer 1942 American engineers had begun examining the potential of a new tank destroyer armed with a 90mm gun.
-This study resulted in a prototype vehicle, the 90 mm Gun Motor Carriage T53, which placed the 90 mm gun in an open mounting at the rear of an M4 Sherman chassis.
+With the advent of heavy German tanks such as the Panther and Tiger, the standard U.S. tank destroyer, the M10, was rapidly becoming obsolete, because its main armament, the 3-inch gun M7, had difficulty defeating the thick frontal armor of the newer tanks past several hundred yards.
+In late summer 1942 American engineers had begun examining the potential of a new tank destroyer armed with a 90mm gun, and produced the prototype 90 mm Gun Motor Carriage T53, which placed the 90 mm gun in an open mounting at the rear of an M4 Sherman chassis.
 In August 1942, it was agreed to immediately produce 500 vehicles, with 3,500 more later.
 The Tank Destroyer Force objected, arguing that the design of the T53 was too rushed.
-The 90 mm Gun Motor Carriage T53E1 proved to be even worse, and the entire contract was canceled.
+The 90 mm Gun Motor Carriage T53E1 proved to be even worse, and the contract was canceled.